 - The Foundry is providing 30 days of free access to all their products.
 For any students unable to attend school, they are also offering a year of free access to their Nuke, Modo, Mari, and Katana tools.

-- TrendMicro is providing 6 months free access to their consumer internet security product, Trend Micro Maximum Security, for people working from home.
+- TrendMicro provided 6 months free access to their consumer internet security product, Trend Micro Maximum Security, for people working from home.

-- Trend Micro is also researching how COVID-19 is being used in a variety of malicious campaigns including email spam, BEC, malware, ransomware, and malicious domains.
+- Trend Micro researched how COVID-19 is being used in a variety of malicious campaigns including email spam, BEC, malware, ransomware, and malicious domains.

 - TrendMicro released its annual mid-year roundup report, which reveals COVID-19 related threats as the single largest type of threat in the first half of the year.
 In just six months, Trend Micro blocked 8.8 million COVID-19 related threats.

-- To support remote collaboration, Trimble has expanded the capabilities of its Trimble Connect Personal license at no cost to users.
-Users will be able to create more projects, invite more project members, and access more storage from March 19 to June 19.
+- To support remote collaboration, Trimble expanded the capabilities of its Trimble Connect Personal license at no cost to users.
+Users were able to create more projects, invite more project members, and access more storage from March 19 to June 19.

 - Twilio is a cloud communications platform that helps governments and businesses engage constituents and customers across channels – text, voice, video, and more.
 For government agencies, Twilio is offering discounts on services through its partners’ GSA Schedule 70 and other contracting vehicles.

 - Public services, health organizations, and NGOs are using Twilio to improve their COVID-19 response initiatives: